I've seen about 38,000 posts on how to say "I love you" in foreign languages.

 "Men Don't Say 'I love you' in Japanese"

-It's worth mentioning that you're not likely to hear the phrases 愛してる (ai shiteru) or 愛してます (ai shitemasu) if you're in Japan... well, unless you're watching dramas or something.
+It's worth mentioning that you're not likely to hear the phrases 愛してる (ai shiteru) or 愛してます (ai shitemasu) if you're in Japan unless it's on TV or in some other highly dramatic setting.

-To me, though, it doesn't really come as much of a surprise that Japanese men aren't saying super-serious, emotion-packed phrases like 愛してる (ai shiteru), because Japanese people are often hesitant to explicitly express feelings and opinions verbally.
+To me, it doesn't come as much of a surprise that in general Japanese men rarely say 愛してる (ai shiteru) because Japanese people are comparatively hesitant to explicitly express feelings and opinions verbally.

 恋 for Third-Person "I love him/her?"